-Teaching Kids Where Their Food Comes From
+Teaching Children Where Their Food Comes From

 When I first began growing food with my kids and I asked them what they wanted to grow, I got answers like spaghetti and hamburgers.
 Kids today are so far removed from the process of growing and producing food, they have no idea where it comes from.
 I think that is a dangerous thing for our society.

 Producing food is a skill people need for many reasons.
 It helps you relate to the process and how much work it takes to produce food.
 It also gives people a skill to use in case our food system fails.

 I do use some unbleached organic white flour in their pizza crust, some cookies, and I use it for pie crust and a few other things, but well over half of their bread products are made with flour I grind myself.
-I use store bought pasta, tortillas, crackers and some cereals.
-Click here to see my recipe for bread.
+I use store-bought pasta, tortillas, crackers and some cereals.

 Why do I go to all the trouble to make their food from scratch?
 Our food supply is full of GMOs, pesticides, herbicides, preservatives, and other chemicals.
 So much that it is literally killing us.

 Freshly ground flour loses 70% of its nutrients within 72 hours of grinding.
-So the flour we purchase at the store, is rapidly becoming devoid of nutrients.
+So the flour we purchase at the store is rapidly becoming devoid of nutrients.
 I want my kids to have all the good health they can, so I strive to give them what it takes to do that.

 This year one of our experiments in the garden was to grow our own wheat.
 We planted some of the local wheat berries I buy for making flour and watched it grow.
 Wheat needs to be planted in Oklahoma by November 31st according to my cousin who farms wheat, so we made sure we did that.

 We cut our heads of wheat off with scissors and beat them on the inside of a bucket until the seeds came out.
 This is called threshing and it was a ton of fun.
 Then we had to winnow the wheat or clean it of all the hulls and things that were in the seeds.

 We got a few cups of berries from our little patch of wheat.
 The next thing we did was run them through the wheat grinder and make flour.
 The kids were fascinated with the texture of the flour.
 It was a fun sensory experience.

-Next we tossed the flour and the other bread ingredients in the bread maker pan and let the bread maker do all the work.
+Next, we tossed the flour and the other bread ingredients in the bread maker pan and let the bread maker do all the work.
 When it was done, we punched it down and put it in a bread pan.
 After the second rise, we baked it and had it as a side dish with meatballs and veggies for lunch.
 The kids thought it was delicious and ate the whole loaf.